Best practices for Autoscale

 Always use a scale-out and scale-in rule combination that performs an increase and decrease

-If you use only one part of the combination, autoscale will only take action in a single direction (scale out, or in) until it reaches the maximum, or minimum instance counts of defined in the profile.
+If you use only one part of the combination, autoscale will only take action in a single direction (scale out, or in) until it reaches the maximum, or minimum instance counts, as defined in the profile.
 This is not optimal, ideally you want your resource to scale up at times of high usage to ensure availability.
 Similarly, at times of low usage you want your resource to scale down, so you can realize cost savings.

 Choose the appropriate statistic for your diagnostics metric